Course Calendar

 An evaluation outline for each course in which the student is enrolled is provided at the beginning of the school term and copies of these are available to parents or guardians upon request.
 Teachers will provide students with specific assessment and evaluation details for all major assignments, providing clear instructions as well as a detailed “rubric” (evaluation form).

 Student academic progress will be communicated regularly via Edsby.
+Final report cards are published in Edsby each semester.

 Ontario Student Record